 Cost of the program

 Please go to the and visit page 10 for relevant information about the current per semester costs.
 This is an "Off-Campus" program is based on a per-credit hour rate.
-Currently, the per credit hour tuition rates for instate students is $712.95 per credit hour.
-For non-residents, it is $1556.95 per credit hour.
+Currently, the per credit hour tuition rates for instate students is $761.42 per credit hour.
+For non-residents, it is $1604.42 per credit hour.
 Over the course of the program students must complete 29 credit hours.
 The estimated total tuition and fees for the entire program is $22,081 and for out of state students, total tuition and fees is estimated at $46,528.
 This program is a two year, part-time program and students normally take between 6-8 hours per semester for 4 semesters and summer.
 Please review the curriculum link for information about the program structure.

 Online applications for the Transitional Doctorate of Physical Therapy (tDPT) program are available every October for fall admissions.
 Applications will be reviewed over the five month period in the order they are received until the class is full.
 Applicants with an entry-level Master's degree in physical therapy should apply for Fall.